ValeriKrisak/todo-list-vue-app/README.md

   Local Storage: Changes are saved to local storage and synchronized with the API when the user navigates away from the page or reloads.
   API Integration: The application communicates with a backend API to fetch and update todo lists and tasks.

-- License
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

-- Acknowledgments
+## Acknowledgments

   Vue.js: Framework used for building the user interface.
   Pinia: State management library.